briffraff/ThumbsCollector/README.md

 # Thumbs Collector

-Tool that collect specific thumbnails accordingly specific name.
+With this Tool you could collect all .png files (thumbnails) accordingly given part of the name(production season or brand) in a specified folder.
-Also create a list of the wrong names.
+Then - create a list if there are any wrong names to fix.
-Secondary create a excell sheet with used geometries by production season
+Secondary - create an excell sheet with used 3d geometries + sku codes and syles.